 The most common question I'm asked is: “How do you find all those owls?”

 Owls are difficult to find—they’re typically nocturnal, have near-silent flight, and are masters at camouflage.
 Most people only have fleeting experiences with owls, if any at all.
-Follow my tips below, however, and you’ll be able to regularly locate these beautiful birds of prey.
+Follow my tips below, however, and you’ll be able to locate these beautiful birds of prey.

 Habitats vary drastically from species to species.
 For example, barred owls prefer dense forests near water sources.
 Short-eared owls, on the other hand, prefer open grasslands.
 Research the habitats in your area and find out what owl species are most likely to call them home.

 Around 90 percent of the time, I hear an owl before I see it.
-Each owl species has a distinct call, and it’s worth downloading a birding app like Merlin Bird ID to become familiar with the wide variety of vocalizations.
+Each owl species has a distinct call, and it’s worth downloading a birding app like Merlin Bird ID to become familiar with the wide variety of owl vocalizations.

 eBird is a popular online database where users record the species of birds they see and hear, along with their locations.
 I frequently check eBird to learn where people are finding owls in my area.